bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 $ chown meteor:meteor $TARGET
 ```

-## Passing customization parameters to the client
+## Passing custom parameters to the client on join

-The HTML5 client supports a list of parameters which modify the look and default behaviour of the client.
+The HTML5 client supports a list of parameters that can be added to the `join` API call which modify the look and default behaviour of the client.
 This list is accurate as of BigBlueButton version 2.2.9 (build 894)

+Useful tools for development:

-Note: A tool like https://meyerweb.com/eric/tools/dencoder/ is useful in the encoding-decoding process for the fields expecting encoded value passed (see below)
+* A tool like (https://meyerweb.com/eric/tools/dencoder/) is useful in the encoding-decoding process for the fields expecting encoded value passed (see below).
+The use of the api-mate is also

 * `userdata-bbb_auto_join_audio=true`
 (default value is `false`)